noodldocs/noodldocs.github.io/nodes/standard/or.md

 ## OUTPUTS

 **Result**
-The result of a logic OR operation on all of the inputs.
+The result of a logic OR operation on all of the inputs. `True` if any one of the inputs is `true`, `false` if all inputs are `false`.

 </div>